ehrpg/qstar/docs/crisis.md

 [Critical Hits](/stunts#critical-hit) deal the weapon's critical damage to the target's [Health](/character#health) pool.
 An attack that deals critical damage reduces the target's armour Durability by two, instead of only one.

-### Surprise Round

-If you attack an enemy who has not noticed you and is not combat ready, you gain an additional turn before actual combat starts.